Tours in Nebraska for Women

 Trip Details

-Join Her Wild Life Expeditions for a springtime journey through Nebraska’s magical prairie landscapes, timed to one of nature’s most extraordinary migrations.
+Join Her Wild Life Expeditions for a magical springtime prairie tour in Nebraska, timed to one of nature’s most extraordinary migrations.

 Each March, more than half a million sandhill cranes gather along Nebraska’s Platte River to rest and refuel on their way north.
 Jane Goodall has called it “without a doubt one of the most spectacular events in the natural world.”
 The sight—and sound—of this ancient migration is truly unforgettable, and you’ll have front-row seats.